Registered Dietitian vs. Nutritionist: The Key Differences

 A Registered Dietitian is a well-educated, seasoned professional in the field of nutrition.
 They are armed with nutritional expertise fostered by years of education, training, and assessment that sets them apart as the most qualified people to help clients achieve optimal health.
 RDs elevate the standard of care and TRULY change people’s lives with the science and psychology behind their work.
 All that’s to say, the biggest thing that sets a Registered Dietitian Nutritionist (RDN) apart from a nutritionist is the EXTENSIVE schooling, training, and evaluation they undertake to earn this title.

-These dedicated professionals undergo a comprehensive educational process accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and the Commission on Dietetic Registration which includes 1,000 hours of supervised practice.
-Often, they will achieve, at the minimum, a bachelor’s degree in nutrition or dietetics.
-However, most of the RDs you know will have advanced degrees!
+These dedicated professionals undergo a comprehensive educational process accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and the Commission on Dietetic Registration which includes at least 1,000 hours of supervised practice.
+They need to achieve at the minimum, a master’s degree in nutrition or dietetics.
+However, most of the RDs you know will have advanced certifications!
 The Academy of Nutrition and Dietetics helps to further support professional development.
 RDs are at the forefront of translating scientific research into practical and helpful nutritional advice.
 In fact, The Bureau of Labor Statistics (BLS) talks about just how important registered dietitians are in promoting exceptional health and preventing illness.
 Seriously, you are a BIG DEAL!

-Not only are RDs equipped on the knowledge side of things, they're actually informed on how you genuinely care for people.
-Registered Dietitians work to create a nurturing, warm, and supportive environment while helping their clients achieve their desired nutrition goals.
+Not only are RDs equipped on the knowledge side of things, they're actually informed on how to genuinely care for people.
+Registered Dietitians are trained in motivational interviewing to create a nurturing, warm, and supportive environment while helping their clients achieve their desired nutrition goals.
 It’s one thing to KNOW about nutrition, but RDs actually know how to communicate to clients and support them as they embark on their health journey.
 But with an RD a client knows they’re not just getting fed (no pun intended) a flashy sales pitch or internet trend, they’re getting their guidance from someone who follows strict guidelines and regulations to execute only evidence-based practice that are in-line with the latest advancements in the field of nutrition.
 These clients can know they are truly getting the best care.

 Above all, RDs bring a wealth of invaluable knowledge to the table.
 They are healers, creators, life changers, and so much more.